Venzory/Venzory/README.md

-## Remcura V2
+## Venzory

-Remcura V2 is a multi-tenant inventory platform for medical practices.
+Venzory is a multi-tenant inventory platform for medical practices.
 This repository uses a single Next.js 15 application with App Router, Tailwind CSS, and Prisma for data access.

 ### Stack